-WE HAVE A FIGHT – Weight issue resolved -Michael Conlan and TJ Doheny weigh in in Belfast - Irish Boxing
+WE HAVE A FIGHT – Weight issue resolved – Michael Conlan and TJ Doheny weigh-in in Belfast - Irish Boxing

-WE HAVE A FIGHT – Weight issue resolved -Michael Conlan and TJ Doheny weigh in in Belfast
+WE HAVE A FIGHT – Weight issue resolved – Michael Conlan and TJ Doheny weigh-in in Belfast

 We have a fight.